Deerskin trade in Colonial United States: The trade

-In the early 18th century, after King William's War, the beaver fur trade declined dramatically while the deerskin trade boomed.
+In the early 18th century, during Queen Anne's War (1702-1713), the trade in beaver and other furs declined dramatically while the deerskin trade boomed.
 This was in part due to a shift in London fashions, where a new kind of hat made from leather became popular.
-This new hat required deerskin and South Carolina increased the scale of its deerskin exports dramatically.
+This new hat required deerskins and South Carolina increased the scale of its deerskin exports dramatically.
 Trade in other furs fell sharply.
 The end of a diversified fur trade altered the relationship between colonists and Native Americans and, in many cases caused an increase in tension and conflict.
 For example, it was an important factor in the events leading up to the Yamasee War.